 Postgraduate Diploma in Education

-The Postgraduate Diploma is awarded to students who have completed 120 credits of postgraduate courses above in 12 months.
+The Postgraduate Diploma is awarded to students who have successfully completed 120 credits of the taught courses .

 Master of Arts in Education

 Completion of 120 credits above plus a Dissertation of 60 credits.

 Note: Applicants with Postgraduate Diploma or Specialist Diploma in Education or Teaching may be eligible for up to 60 credits transfer on elective modules towards the Master of Arts in Education (180 credits).
 You will only need to complete the remaining 120 credits (comprises of 2 taught modules & 1 dissertation) to earn a MA in Education.